saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#node">Node</a></td>
 <td>

-The ID of the object.
+The ID of the object

 </td>
 </tr>